john-cd/rust_howto/src/categories/asynchronous/async_channels.md

 # Channels for use in async code

-The most common form of synchronization in an async program is message passing.
+The most common form of {{i:synchronization}} in an async program is {{i:message passing}}.
 Two tasks operate independently and send messages to each other to synchronize.
-Doing so has the advantage of avoiding shared state.
-Message passing is implemented using channels.
+Doing so has the advantage of {{i:avoiding shared state}}.
+Message passing is implemented using {{i:async channels}}.

 Tokio's `sync` module provides channels that work well with async code.